By: Tom Regis, NFI Certified Master Hearth Professional

 Pros

-🔥 Authentic Experience – It’s hard to beat the crackling sound, smoky aroma, and natural glow of a real wood fire.
+🔥 Authentic Experience – It’s hard to beat the crackling sound, smoky aroma, and natural ambiance of a real wood fire.
+You can even cook over your wood fire pit!
+They’re great for quick fireside meals and of course, roasting marshmallows for s’mores.

 🔥 High BTU Output – Wood fire pits burn extremely hot, making them ideal for colder climates and extended use.